 - Use Touch ID or Face ID to log on a lot faster (if you have an iPhone)

 - Investors looking to trade mutual funds and ETFs

 - Low-cost investing

-- Those looking for a good advisor service
+- Those with at least $50,000 invested and are looking for a good advisor service

 What Is Fidelity?